 Age Children aged 0 to 18 years and a minority of young people aged 18 and over.
-7.90 enmaren agea o to 10 years and a minority of young people agea 10 and over.
-If a decision is made to close the provision it would become available for alternative uses which may enable the build be used more fully for other services.
-The building would lend itself to short breaks on a social care assessed basis would continue to provide support to SEND pupils more widely and their families.
+If a decision is made to close the provision it would become available for alternative uses which may enable the building to be used more fully for other services.
+The building would lend itself to short breaks on a social care assessed basis which would continue to provide support to SEND pupils more widely and their families.
 Disability If a decision is made to close the provision it would become available for alternative uses which may enable the building to be used more fully for other services.
 The building would lend itself to short breaks on a social care assessed basis which would continue to provide support to SEND pupils more widely and their families Gender reassignment Not applicable Marriage and civil partnership Not applicable Pregnancy and maternity Not applicable Race Not applicable Religion or belief Not applicable

+Not applicable

-Sex Not applicable Sexual orientation Not applicable
+Not applicable

-If you have identified positive impacts for other groups not specifically covered by the protected characteristics in the Equality Act 2010 you can include them here if it will help the decision maker to make an informed decision.
+cts for other groups not specifically covered by the protected characteristics in the Equality Act twill help the decision maker to make an informed decision.

-Parents and Carers; more equitable offer of provision across all special schools.
+provision across all special schools.